Albinosten/StockTracker/README.md

 # StockTracker
-a small program to summerize every stock transaction i make and present an overview
+Small program to summerize every stock transaction i make and present an overview

+Work in progress, missing alot of nice to have feature's